manouj/AR_FacePainting_Filter/TikTokAssessment/FacePainting/README.md

 # Schedule
 I started the design research and ideation process as soon as the task was given.
 Since I had to work and also complete course assignments, I decided to complete this assessment by Saturday the 15th.

-February 12th and 13th 		- Research, precedent analysis and ideation February 13th.
+<br>February 12th and 13th 		- Research, precedent analysis and ideation
+<br>February 13th.
 14th and 15th 	- prototype and development
-February 16th 			- User test and incorporation of feedback Development and User test
+<br>February 16th 			- User test and incorporation of feedback

+### Development and User test
 **Tools: Unity, Photoshop, Illustrator
 SDKs : Google ARCore
 Platform: Android**